 Several professional organizations have issued recommendations to help guide the selection of CVADs.
 For example, the Society of Healthcare Epidemiology of America recommends providing clinicians an evidence-based list of indications for CVCs prior to placement.
 The Infusion Nursing Standards recommend using the least invasive device to meet patients’ specific needs.
 The CDC’s central line-associated bloodstream guidelines recommend reserving PICCs when duration of IV therapy is projected to last 7 or more days.
 While helpful, none of these documents provide a method to achieve this goal.

 In an effort to address this unmet need, Dr. Chopra and colleagues convened a multidisciplinary panel of national and international experts to examine criteria for appropriate placement of PICCs in comparison with other peripheral and central venous devices.
-The result of this collaboration was the Michigan Appropriateness Guide for Intravenous Catheters (MAGIC), a tool that reflects the in-depth evaluation of vascular access devices to provide the evidence needed to guide selection (Table below).
+The result of this collaboration was the Michigan Appropriateness Guide for Intravenous Catheters (MAGIC), a tool that reflects the in-depth evaluation of vascular access devices to provide the evidence needed to guide selection (Table).
 MAGIC was formulated using the RAND Corporation and UCLA’s Appropriateness Method.

 A Closer Look